Revolution ⸰ Instinct ⸰ Transgression ⸰ Joy

 Taeuber-Arp embodies the reverence of beauty and truth as we find it and as we make it - through exploration, transgression and revolt.
 In doing this with such prolific verve, Taeuber-Arp achieves her stated ambition to make “living things” in “a new style that is fitting for us.”

 Edwin Hubbell Chapin (December 29, 1814 – 1880) was an American preacher.
 He was also a poet, responsible for the poem Burial at Sea, which was the origin of a famous folk song, Bury Me Not on the Lone Prairie.

-What was most remarkable about the man were his powers of oration - we’d recommend looking at the Revere, Revolt explanation page to hear people’s reactions to his genius in full.
+What was most remarkable about the man were his powers of oration - you can expand a grey accordion, below, to read people’s reactions to his genius in full.
 It makes you wish you could have been there.

 Chapin like Taeuber-Arp was filled with reverence whilst also sweeping away boundaries.
 He was ‘the reverse of dogmatic in his spirit’ as quoted from his biography by Sumner Ellis;

 “His converting power was immense, only that he converted men to a love of the good and beautiful, rather than to any creed or special form of faith.
 He converted men from partial, embittering creeds, and from all sectarianism, to a nobler appreciation of the great Christian truths - the paternity of God and the brotherhood of man.”